necro-nemesis/LabyrinthAP/README.md

 ## Support us

-LokiAP is free software but powered by your support.
+LabyrinthAP is free software but powered by your support.
 If you find it beneficial or wish to contribute to inspire ongoing development small donations are greatly appreciated.

-- Loki Donation Address:
+- Oxen Donation Address:
 ```sh
 LA8VDcoJgiv2bSiVqyaT6hJ67LXbnQGpf9Uk3zh9ikUKPJUWeYbgsd9gxQ5ptM2hQNSsCaRETQ3GM9FLDe7BGqcm4ve69bh
 ```